grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=18 (0x12) - Overrun error
-    VSCP_TYPE_ERROR_OVERRUN
-This error message is used to indicate an overrun error.
+    VSCP_TYPE_ERROR_OVERRUNThis error message is used to indicate an overrun error.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |